ncmdev/front_end_test/README.md

 Required Technologies:
 * http://emberjs.com (v1.1.2)
 * http://handlebarsjs.com/
-* https://github.com/emberjs/starter-kit/archive/v1.1.2.zip (The "ember js" started kit.
+* https://github.com/emberjs/starter-kit/archive/v1.1.2.zip (The "ember js" starter kit.
 You do not need to use this, but it is a handy starting point.)

 It is only required that the app come fully packaged (with all depencies either managed with a tool like Bundler, or documented in a readme), and fully functional as specified.
 The test should be submitted as a github repo, public or private is fine.
 (If you have issues with this, please reachout via email, and we can arrange a different submission process).